smartcontractsyn/iSyn/README.md

 </ol>

 ## Input
-A legal contract containing the following types of "programmable clauses".
+A legal agreement containing the following types of "programmable clauses".

 * Entity, e.g.,
     ```